Briefing: US birthright citizenship ruling and surrogacy – what do UK parents need to know?

 A great deal depends on where you are in the process.
 We know things will evolve and the best strategy will become clearer in the weeks and months ahead so our advice for now is:

-For parents with a baby due before 27 July:
+For parents with babies due imminently:

-If you have a baby due after November 2025 or are just in the planning stages of surrogacy:
+If you have a baby due after 2025 or are just in the planning stages of surrogacy:

 Please feel free to reach out if you need any advice or support, but for now we advise that you wait for the situation on the ground to become clearer.
 Please be reassured that, whatever happens, we will be able to help you get your baby home.
 The worst case scenario is only a longer stay in the US than you may have anticipated, and we will be able to help you plan to minimise that if it is necessary.
 There are many advantages to surrogacy in the US which, even if the travel strategy changes, will continue to mean it is the safest and most reliable destination for international surrogacy.